jbcodeforce/autonomous-car-mgr/docs/scaling.md

 When the number of requests decreases, Lambda stops unused execution environments to free up scaling capacity for other functions.

 Use the Lambda CloudWatch metric named `ConcurrentExecutions` to view concurrent invocations for all or individual functions.

-To estimate **concurrent requests** use:  **Request per second * Avg duration in seconds = concurrent requests**.
+To estimate **concurrent requests** use:  **Request per second x Avg duration in seconds = concurrent requests**.

-The diagram below illustrates the major concepts to understand this concurrency limit: At time T1, the lambda process 3 requests and perform the init phase for 3 execution environments (it could goes to 1000).
-After the init, new requests can be process, but new requests on top of the 3, will create new runtime environment with an init phase (few milli seconds runtime execution).
+The diagram below illustrates the major concepts to understand this concurrency limit: At time T1, the lambda processes 3 requests and performs the init phase for 3 execution environments (it could goes to 1000).
+After the init, new requests can be processed, but new requests on top of the 3, will create new runtime environment with an init phase.
 At T3, we are on steady state at 5 concurrent requests.
 Each request taking 30s, we can see that, once reaching the (burst) quotas, requests can wait 30s to get processed.

 ![](./diagrams/scaling-e2e.drawio.png)

 Lambda scales to very high limits, but not all account's concurrency quota is available immediately, so requests could be throttled for a few minutes in case of burst.
 The concurrency limit is cross Lambda functions within one account and one region.

-Obviously most of the lambda processing is done under a second, few milli seconds, so the scaling numbers are higher that the diagram above.
+Obviously most of the lambda processing is done under a second, event few milliseconds, so the scaling numbers are higher that the diagram above.

 There are two scaling quotas to consider with concurrency.
 Account concurrency quota (1000 per region) and burst concurrency quota (from 500 to 3000 per min per region).
 Further requests are throttled, and lambda returns HTTP 429 (too many requests).